YJ-21

-The YJ-21 (鹰击-21 (Yīngjī-èryāo, eagle strike 21)) is a Chinese hypersonic anti-ship ballistic missile.
+The YJ-21 (鹰击-21 (Yīngjī-èryāo, eagle strike 21)) is a Chinese anti-ship ballistic missile.

 History and development

 An export version called YJ-21E was showcased in Airshow China 2022, depicted underslung from the H-6K bomber.

 The air-launched YJ-21, also called KD-21, was showcased by Chinese state media in 2024.
 The export version, YJ-21E, was displayed at the Zhuhai Airshow again in November 2024.
 In July 2024, a photograph showed the H-6K bomber taking off while carrying four KD-21 missiles.
 In the same year, the KD-21 was also depicted as part of the armaments for China's CH-Series unmanned aerial vehicles.

 In April 2025, the Chinese Air Force (PLAAF) official media account displayed H-6 bombers fitted with YJ-21 (KD-21) missiles.
 This report confirmed for the first time that KD-21 is operational with the PLAAF.

 In 2022, an unidentified hypersonic missile was revealed by the Chinese Navy ahead of its 73rd anniversary, launching from a universal vertical launch system of the Type 055 destroyer.
 The Chinese Navy did not reveal the missile's designation, but defense analysts believed it to be the ship-launched version of the YJ-21.
 However, with the emergence of the YJ-20 hypersonic missile in 2025, having a more closely aligned profile to the missile launched by Type 055 in 2022, analysts believed these were two separate missile developments.

+In December 2025, Chengdu J-10C was photographed carrying YJ-21 (YJ-21E).